TechPenguineer/Dunamis/README.md

 str lowercased = toLowercase(UPPERCASE_SENTENCE)
 cout(lowercased)
 ```
-> Makes each letter in string to lowecase
+> Makes each letter in string to lowercase
 # Ownership

 This language is owned by TechPenguineer, who is also formally known as the owner of Zeno Inc.